 - muscle spasm

-- inflammatory illnesses of the bowel such as Crohn’s disease
+- inflammatory bowel disease, such as Crohn’s disease

-Dehydration is one possible cause of flank pain.
-Seek immediate medical care if you experience flank pain along with these symptoms of dehydration:
+Also seek immediate medical care if you’re experiencing persistent pain with these symptoms of dehydration:

 - extreme thirst